VetoProjects/AudioPython/README.md

 This submodule contains the basic waveform: sine, square, sawtooth, triangle, damped, white noise and a leaky integrator.

+**effects**:

+This submodule contains a few basic effects, such as lowpass and highpass and a biquadfilter;
+also delay, flanger and chorus are in there.

 **instruments**:

 This submodule contains more "high level" interfaces, such as make_melody(which creates a melody